-Confirmation that the new owner is not a prohibited relative.
+A certification that the new owner is not a prohibited relative.

-If the new owner does not agree to an assignment of the HAP contract, or fails to provide the necessary documents, HACSB will terminate the HAP contract with the old owner.
-If the new owner wants to offer the family a new lease, and the family elects to stay with continued assistance, HACSB will process the leasing in accordance with the policies in chapter 9.
+If the new owner does not agree to an assignment of the HAP contract, or fails to provide the necessary documents, the PHA will terminate the HAP contract with the old owner.
+If the new owner wants to offer the family a new lease, and the family elects to stay with continued assistance, the PHA will process the leasing in accordance with the policies in Chapter 9.